 A better deal for victims of crime

-Supporting vulnerable people and victims of crime across the force area is central to PCC Ron Hogg's Police and Crime Plan for 2015-17.
+Supporting vulnerable people and victims of crime across the force area is central to the PCVC's Police, Crime and Victims' Plan for 2016-21.
 One of the key objectives in the Plan is to represent the diverse interests of communities throughout County Durham and Darlington, including those of the vulnerable and victims.

 Reporting the facts: